Highlights of History from The Whitehorse Star, 1960-1969

 - June 8, 1964: Flood waters hit Dawson and Mayo as hot temperatures caused a rapid runoff of snow-water from the hills.
 About 85 per cent of Mayo are evacuated and mover to higher ground.
 Canadian Pacific Airlines flies 5,700 pounds of bread and potatoes into Dawson.
 A planeload of brass from Ottawa arrives in the Yukon June 11, 1964.
 John Turner, Parliamentary Secretary to the Minister of Northern Affairs, John Gorden, R.A.J.
 Philips, A.B.
 Yates, Gordon Gibson, Gordon Cameron and Erik Nielsen visit.

-- June 29, 1964 A ceremony in Whitehorse on June 23, 1964 marks the army's official farewell from the Territory.
-The Federal Department of public works takes over the maintenance of the Alaska Highway.
+- June 29, 1964: A ceremony in Whitehorse on June 23rd marked the army's official farewell from the Territory.
+The Federal Department of Public Works takes over the maintenance of the Alaska Highway.

 - September 14, 1964: A three day Alaska - B.C. - Yukon conference takes place in Whitehorse.
 Gov. Egan of Alaska, Premier W.A.C.
 Bennett of B.C. andCommissioner Gordon Cameron of the Yukon lead their delegations.
 It is rumoured that B.C.
 Premier Bennett may suggest in his opening speech amalgation of B.C. and the Yukon Territory.